 - How would you help a student struggling to keep up with the material?

-Again, your teaching methods are the practical side of your teaching philosophy.
-What assignments will be most effective in helping you to achieve the purpose of your discipline?
+Your teaching methods are the practical side of your teaching philosophy.
+What assignments will be most effective in helping you achieve your discipline’s purpose?
 How can you capture your students’ imaginations and bring your subject to life?

-People learn in different ways, such as visually, aurally, and kinesthetically.
+People learn in different ways.
+Some different methods include learning visually, aurally, or kinesthetically.
 How can you engage all five senses with your assignments?
-Perhaps you could do a formative assessment by having students visualize a concept through drawing or painting.
-Incorporating crafts into lessons is an especially helpful strategy for elementary teachers.
+You could do a formative assessment by having students visualize a concept through drawing or painting.
+Incorporating crafts into lessons is a helpful strategy, especially for elementary teachers.

-When you finally land a teaching job, the teachers you work with will be invaluable for giving you ideas.
+The team of teachers you work with will be extremely valuable and help you develop new ideas to implement in the classroom.
 In the meantime, there are many online resources you can browse to get advice about teaching your subject.

-Knowing how you will manage your classroom demonstrates that, in addition to being competent in your area of discipline, you can also lead and relate to people well.
+Knowing how you will manage your classroom demonstrates that, in addition to being competent in your discipline, you can also lead and relate to students well.

 Note that classroom management overlaps with teaching style.
-The more organized you are, the more you will minimize misunderstandings between you and your students.
+The more organized you are, the more you will be able to avoid misunderstandings between you and your students.

 The interviewer might ask you: